AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex0.md

 You'll use Microsoft Visual Code Studio to manage your Azure Project.
 You can download it via [this link](https://code.visualstudio.com/download).
 Follow the installation instructions for your specific OS on that same website.

-## 18.0.3 Install Visual Code Extenstions
+## 18.0.3 Install Visual Code Extensions

 Install the Azure Functions for Visual Studio Code from [https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
 Click the install button: